Altafalam3/Sem4-lab/Python/README.md

 TE respectively
 6. Add a column “Average sale” to your dataframe derived as (average of FE, SE and TE) * Price.
+7. Display the details of books grouped by author.
+8. For each group obtained in above query display maximum value of Average sale.
+9. Reshape your dataframe such that rows will show ‘Author’, column will show “Publication” and values will be ‘Title’ of book.
 ```

 ### Assignment 14